eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.binding.https.md

 **Response**

-If the TP's state is successfully transitioned, the [=Provider=] must return HTTP code 200 (OK).
-The response body is not specified and clients are not required to process it.
+If the [=Transfer Process=]'s state is successfully transitioned, the [=Provider=] MUST return HTTP code 200 (OK).
+The response body is not specified and clients MAY process it.

 ## Consumer Callback Path Bindings